popgengui/agestrucnb/README.md

 		chmod +x negui.py

 	This done, and with the location of negui.py in your PATH variable (see above), you can simply type negui.py at a terminal.

-Optionally negui also can an integer argument that gives the number or processes to use when doing simulation replicates.
+	However you invoke it, optionally negui also can accept an integer argument that gives the number or processes to use when doing simulation replicates.

+		python /path/to/negui/negui.py 8

 	This number should practically not exceed the number of CPU's on your machine.
 It defaults to "1" when no such argument is given.
 Note that multiple processes are only useful for the simulations when more than one replicate is performed (multiplexing in simulations currently is done per-replicate).

 	These are the current interfaces:

 		a.
 Simupop simulation:  clicking on the "New" main menu option, then "Add new simulation" creates a tab window allowing AgeStructureNe-based simuPop